macOS Native App

 I am on version 1.3.x or 1.4.1 and auto-update fails.
 What should I do?

 Manually download and install the latest DMG from GitHub this one time.
-After you have upgraded to version 1.4.4+ or newer, the in-app automatic update feature will work normally for future releases.
+After you have upgraded to a current release, the in-app automatic update feature should work normally for future releases.

 What should I paste when adding a Scholar profile?